-I’ve written before about the importance of John Denver in my life.
-I truly believe that his influence was as profound as that of the Catholic church when I was growing up.
+John Denver’s influence in my life – inclining towards peace, forgiveness, clarity, kindness, love – is hard to overestimate.
+In many ways, the effect of his music and message was as profound as that of the Catholic church when I was growing up.
 His music was bright and loving and joyful and we experienced it that way in our home.
 And even if I was unsure about some of the nuances – even if I wasn’t walking around making grand theological statements about John Denver songs – I knew that he represented a spirituality I both needed and wanted.

 Annie Denver seems to have been the muse for some of Denver’s best work.
-I recognize that his personal life was not always roses and boxes of chocolates – you get hints of that in this memorial speech given by Annie Denver (and on the same page you can read Bryant Gumbel’s interview with her which I’m told was pretty obnoxious in person.
-In the text, Annie comes off very centered and calm.)
+I recognize that his personal life was not always roses and boxes of chocolates – you get hints of that in this memorial speech given by Annie Denver (and on the same page you can read Bryant Gumbel’s interview with her; she comes off very centered and calm.)

 Every time I talk to my mother about John Denver, we always return to the notion that he left too soon.
 What a tragedy when he could have left us more work, more songs.
 I feel that.
 I imagine the people who are shared his life in a more intimate way feel that to a degree that I can only imagine.
 But at the same time, we have to be thankful for them – for his children, for his partners like Annie Denver – because they served as his muse.
 They were the special relationships through which Denver saw and understood our inner Christ.
 They were the vehicles that the Spirit flowed through, coming to fruition in his creative gift.
 I feel that love and happiness when he sings, and I am never not grateful for it.